 Which is the National Bird of India?

 The Peacock is the national bird of India, commonly known as the Indian peafowl was declared the national bird of India in 1963 because it was entirely a part of Indian custom and culture.
 A peacock is a symbol of grace and beauty.
-Another reason why the peacock was chosen as the national bird was because of its presence across the country, so much so that even common people are familiar with the bird.
+Another reason why the peacock was chosen as the national bird was because of its presence across the country, so much so that even common citizens are familiar with the bird.
 Moreover, no other country had the peacock as its national bird either.
-The peacock fulfilled all these and hence became the national bird of India.
+The peacock fulfilled all this criteria and hence became the national bird of India.

 Which is the National Animal of India?

 The answer is Tiger, Tiger is the national animal of India also known as the Lord of the Jungle and displays India’s wildlife wealth.
 The scientific name of Tiger is Panthera Tigris.
 Also, strength, agility and power are the basic aspects of the tiger.
 The Bengal Tiger was declared as the national animal of India in April 1973, with the initiation of Project Tiger, to protect the tigers in India.
 Prior to this until 1972, the lion was the national animal of India.

 The national anthem of India is Jana Gana Mana. the Hindi version of an anthem that was originally composed in Bengali by Rabindranath Tagore.
 The original text composed in Bengali was written in 1905.Since the Bengali song ‘Vande Mataram’ faced opposition from non-Hindu segments of society, the Jana Gana Mana was adopted as the national anthem of India.
 On January 24,1950, the first stanza of Bharoto Bhagyo Bidhata was officially declared the National Anthem of India.

 Which is the National Flower of India?